dustinpfister/blog_posts/_posts/threejs-torus.md

 ### There is also a lot to be aware of woth buffer geometry in general

+Although the built in constrictor are a great starting pint to just quickly create geometry by calling a constrictor function.
 In the long run sooner or later in make sense to look into the [buffer geometry constructor](/2021/04/22/threejs-buffer-geometry/) and how to create a custom geometry.
 A starting point for doing so would be to add a [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) to the clean, new geometry object.
+However that would be how to create geometry with javaScript code, there is also starting to look inti all the various options for loading external data files that contain geometry.
+When it comes to geometry loaders that are built into threejs itself there is the [buffer geometry loader](/2018/04/12/threejs-buffer-geometry-loader/), but there are also a lot of other official options that can be added on top of threejs as well such as the [Collada loader](/2021/04/30/threejs-dae-collada-loader/).

 ### Source code examples are up on Github